Teaching - a two-way street -

 In 2009, Lina taught workshops in partnership with Estevão Marques and Matheus Prado based on "Games and Brazilian Rhythms" in Colombia, at the Medellin´s College of Music and at the foundation Nova Cultura of Bogota.

-In 2008, at the space A Batucada in Bogotá she taught Coco and Tambor de Crioula, some dances that are part of Brazilian Folklore.
+In 2008, at the space A Batucada in Bogotá she taught Coco and Tambor de Crioula, dances that are part of Brazilian Folklore.